gohugoio/hugo/content/about-hugo/benefits.md

 toc: false
 ---

-Website generators render content into HTML files.
+The purpose of website generators is to render content into HTML files.
 Most are "dynamic site generators."
-That means the HTTP server (i.e., the program that communicates with your end user's browser) runs the generator to create a new HTML file every time an end user requests a page.
+That means the HTTP server---i.e., the program that files to the browser to be viewed---runs the generator to create a new HTML file every time an end user requests a page.

 Creating the page dynamically requires the HTTP server to have enough memory and CPU to effectively run the generator nonstop.
 If not, your end user will wait in a queue for the page to be generated.

-To prevent unnecessary delays in delivering pages to end users, dynamic site generators were programmed to cache their HTML files.
-A cached page is a copy that is temporarily stored on the computer.
-Sending a cached copy is faster than generating a new page at the time of request because the majority of the work is already done.
+Over time, dynamic site generators were programmed to cache their HTML files to prevent unnecessary delays in delivering pages to end users.
+A cached page is a static version of a web page that is temporarily stored on a server for.
+Sending a cached copy of a web page is faster than generating a new page at the time of request because the majority of the work is already done.

-Hugo and other static site generators take caching a step further.
+Hugo is in a family of generators that take caching a step further.
 All HTML files are rendered on your computer.
-You can review the files before you copy them to the computer hosting the HTTP server.
-Since the HTML files aren't generated dynamically, we say that Hugo is a "static site generator."
+You can review the files locally before copying them to the computer hosting the HTTP server.
+Since the HTML files aren't generated dynamically, we say that Hugo is a *static site generator*.

 Not running a website generator on your HTTP server has many benefits.
-The most noticeable is performance---HTTP servers are very good at sending files.
-So good that you can effectively serve the same number of pages with a fraction of the memory and CPU needed for a dynamic site.
+The most noticeable is performance.
+HTTP servers are *very* good at sending files---so good, in fact, that you can effectively serve the same number of pages with a fraction of the memory and CPU needed for a dynamic site.

-## More Information on the Benefits of Static Site Generators
+## More on Static Site Generators

 * ["An Introduction to Static Site Generators", David Walsh][]
+* ["Hugo vs. Wordpress page load speed comparison: Hugo leaves WordPress in its dust", GettingThingsTech][hugovwordpress]
 * ["Static Site Generators", O-Reilly][]
 * [StaticGen: Top Open-Source Static Site Generators (GitHub Stars)][]
 * ["Top 10 Static Website Generators", Netlify blog][]
-* ["Hugo vs. Wordpress page load speed comparison: Hugo leaves WordPress in its dust", GettingThingsTech][hugovwordpress]
 * ["The Resurgence of Static", dotCMS][dotcms]